Saul-Mirone/saul-mirone.github.io/src/content/blog/use-effect-with-jotai-and-react/index.md

 ---

+# Performance Considerations

+When using Effect TS with Jotai in production applications, consider these performance optimizations:

+1. **Fine-grained Atoms**: Split large state objects into smaller, focused atoms to minimize unnecessary re-renders.

+2. **Runtime Lifecycle**: Create runtime instances once and reuse them across components rather than creating new ones.

+3. **Selective Subscriptions**: Use Jotai's `qualityFn`, `prevSlice` or `selectAtom` from `jotai/utils` to subscribe only to specific parts of complex state.

+4. **Batch Updates**: Leverage React's batching mechanisms to group multiple state updates together.

+5. **Effect Composition**: Compose effects efficiently and avoid unnecessary Effect chains that could impact performance.

+These optimizations become more important as your application scales and the number of atoms and effects grows.

+---

 # Conclusion

 By combining Effect TS with Jotai, we can achieve a clean separation between business logic and UI state management.
 The `EffectScope` bridge reduces boilerplate code and provides a reactive interface that works seamlessly with React components.